Riyaz-dev/REFCON/README.md

     (.)
 Predefined test data can be deleted

     (.)
-Modules that makes use of sending messages to students might not work since API has some issues
+Modules that makes use of sending messages might not work since API has some issues

 ________________________________________________________________________________